 Novel chemical methods to sample cell surface proteins.

 This study is now completed, but forms the basis for further upcoming project in my research group.
 We used human cardiovascular cells, which had been isolated from clinical myocardial or vascular tissue samples and placed in culture.
 We are applying a novel chemical tool to effectively 'biopsy' the cell surface and obtain identifiable proteins, with the intention of being able to characterise the cells without affecting cell survival by this process.
-This project is currently on-going, in collaboration with Prof. John Colyer (Faculty of Biological Sciences) and Dr. Karen Porter (Faculty of Medicine and Health), is funded by the Wellcome Trust ISSF, and has been presented at the Nanoparticle technologies for membrane protein research meeting (Leeds, June 2017).
+This project is in collaboration with Prof. John Colyer (Faculty of Biological Sciences) and Dr. Karen Porter (Faculty of Medicine and Health), is funded by the Wellcome Trust ISSF, and has been presented at the Nanoparticle technologies for membrane protein research meeting (Leeds, June 2017).

 BMSC1103 - Basic Laboratory and Scientific Skills